semgrep/semgrep-docs/docs/semgrep-ci.md

 # ...
 ```

-Key names and configuration format for specific CI providers are available in the [Getting Started templates](#getting-started).
+Key names and configuration format for specific CI providers are available in the [sample CI configurations](sample-ci-configs.md).

 ## Custom rules